TimothyGrass/MCBE-Skyblock-Addon/README.md

 MCBE Skyblock Addon is a behavior pack that provides better experience specific for better gaming experience which aims at:
 - Everything being renewable
-- Everything obtainable
+- Everything being obtainable
-- Original game mechanism not replaced
+- Not replacing any original game mechanics
 - Enhancing understanding of game mechanics

 ## Installation